 Peanut butter has a lot of health benefits, but there are some which are noteworthy.
-Below is a list of health benefits that makes it so important.
+Below is a list of health benefits that make it so important.

-Peanut butter helps in weight loss and helps control obesity; rich protein content in the peanut butter diet helps the brain’s functioning ideally.
+Peanut butter helps in weight loss and helps control obesity; the rich protein content in the peanut butter diet helps the brain function ideally.
 Peanuts are good for the heart, so a nut butter diet lowers the risk of heart disease.

 Those in the lower-risk zone of cholesterol level can have peanut butter in their diet without worrying, but those with high cholesterol should have it carefully.

-Peanut butter also contains antioxidants like manganese, Vitamin E, and B, which helps in purifying blood.
+Peanut butter also contains antioxidants like manganese and vitamins E and B, which help purify blood.

 The most important antioxidant is p-coumaric acid, generally found in roasted peanut butter.
 It has anti-carcinogenic properties and prevents liver cancer and breast cancer.